BitsPleaseMSI/BitsPlease-solutions/CONTRIBUTING.md

 - **Make changes** in that branch.
 - Push your branch to remote.
 - **Create a pull request** from the remote branch.

+Please create one individual pull request for each solution.